pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/relationship-between-datums.md

 * Pachyderm job stages
 * Multiple datums processing
 * Incremental processing
-* Data persistence between datums processing
+* Data persistence between datums

 A datum is a Pachyderm abstraction that helps in optimizing pipeline processing.
 Because datums exist only as a pipeline